jesuel-marques/GaugeFix-Coulomb/README.md

 So mu=0 corresponds to the spatial x direction, and so on.
-The indices for transversing the configurations, are expected to have T as the most external index, and then Z, Y, X, Lorentz, color, color and then the real and imaginary parts of the matrix.
+The indices for transversing the configurations, are expected to have T as the most external index, and then Z, Y, X, Lorentz index, color index, color index and then the real and imaginary parts of the matrix.
 The configuration is read in this order.
-The full matrices are expected to be stored, and not just two lines.
+The full matrices are expected to be stored, and not just two rows.

+If you need to change the mapping between mu and the directions, you currently need to change the define directives.
+I realize this is not the most convenient and should be fixed in the future.

 ## Not (at least currently) supported